richardfeeney7/Problem_1/README.md

 Please follow this link to view the finished python code : https://github.com/richardfeeney7/Problem_Sets/blob/master/Problem_10.py

-In this question I have used the with keyword as this will automatically close file once it is finished.
-I used f.write to save the lines of code to a separate TXT file that will be used to pull the information and print every second line.

-When displaying the output I set a alias for my TXT file.
-I then created a variable that will increment by one as it loops through a FOR loop.
-The FOR loop is used with an IF statement inside it to check i and if it will be displayed or skipped.
-The application was displaying blank lines as output and to stop this from happening I used line.strip(), this will remove all white spaces
+In this question I have imported mathplotlib.pyplot for creating the graph and used numpy for adding the range specified in the question.
+I have structured the graph by adding a title, x and y axis labels, displaying the grid and a legend that will center align on the graph.

 *Additional study resources used*